 The next question is probably something like, “so what big scholarship did your son get?”
 The answer–none.

-And here’s the first point about playing specifically college baseball, if you’re spending all that money on teams, traveling, lessons to get a scholarship, it would probably be better spent on SAT prep.
+And here’s the first point about playing specifically college baseball, if you’re spending all that money on teams, traveling, lessons to get a scholarship, it would probably be better spent on tutoring for AP exams.
 The reality is that Division I schools are allowed 11.7 baseball scholarships while Division 2 get 9.
 One website takes that information and announces that means 5,423 scholarships in the NCAA alone!

 But don’t sign up for their recruiting service just yet.